MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/manage-process.md

 1. To verify your changes, create a test project based on the copied and updated process.
 If you have already created a test project, change the process of the test project using the [**Change project to use <em>ProcessName</em>**](#migrate) option from the context menu.

 1. Once you have fully tested your customizations, you're ready to roll out your changes to all projects.
-To do this, change the process of the projects which need the new changes.
+To roll out your changes, change the process of the projects that need the new changes.
 Select the [**Change project to use <em>ProcessName</em>**](#migrate) option from the context menu.

 1. Disable or delete the original process.